karroumBen/karroumBen/README.md

 # Hi 👋 I am Abdelkarim!
-I am a software engineer with 10 years of experience and 5 years of professional experience with focus on frontend.
+I am a software engineer with 8+ years of experience including 5 years of professional experience with focus on frontend.
 I build web applications that serves thousands of users, I gained various experiences in my last company which was a startup based in Germany.
 I maintained and was responsible for more than 10 various, big projects and code bases with different technologies.
 I started my programming journey with Pascal back in 2010 and learnt HTML, CSS, JavaScript and JQuery in 2014.
 Since then I was active at building web applications.